 Michael P! is a multi-talented artist that hails from Scarborough.
 He followed his heart and his feet in 2006 which led him to street performing, contact improvisation, performing at Nuit Blanche, swing, opening for the Canadian debut of the fusion band “Dub the Magic Dragon”, hip-hop, the 5 Rhythms™ and sweet, sweet musik.
 He is an avid student who uses the arts to explore the human spirit and our connection.

-Sara Stacey (Executive Assistant)
+Sara Stacey (Steward)